aksmiyazaki/challenge-event-processor/README.md

 The output topics all have the same schema for simplicity reasons.

+## About the Event Processor code

+There's just one thing that I want to well described in docs about the code.
+Since we are consuming from a topic and producing in an asynchronous way, the logic of committing got more complex than I expected.
+It works this way:

+- Poll for a message on the consumer.
+- Next, add it to an on flight queue of messages, which have messages that are being processed.
+- Then, transform the message and send in an asynchronous way to the output topic.
+Since this step is asynchronous, a callback is registered.
+- Next, when the callback is triggered, we get the message out of the on flight queue of messages and add 1 to processed messages counter.
+- Then update an internal structure with information about topic/partition/offset of everything that has been processed so far.
+- Finally, if the amount of messages processed is divisible by the amount of processed messages before committing offsets (a parameter), then we get the internal structure with topic/partition/offset information, put this in a list structure of `TopicPartition` objects, adding 1 to offset because the logic of the offsets is the next message to be read, and send it to Kafka.

+If the application breaks, this logic guarantees at least once delivery guarantees, because we only commit things that are already on kafka.

 ## Troubles

 I had trouble composing a schema with two avro schemas.
 It seems that this was